 This is the unedited version of a review I wrote of Kalle Lasn’s new book Design Anarchy (ORO Editions, 2006) for Eye magazine.

+He’s a West-coast sneaker marketer with one of the coolest brands around.
+He’s ironic and media-savvy, and he understands his target audience.
+He has a singular appreciation of the power of graphic design and advertising, and has a deep-seated suspicion of political movements.
 The person I’m referring to is, of course, Kalle Lasn, editor of Adbusters.
 (You get half a point if your answer was Phil Knight, Chairman of Nike.)
 Lasn is the author of a new book called Design Anarchy which, if size matters, is clearly very important: weighing in at over 6 1/2 lbs and 416 pages, Lasn’s new tome is a veritable door-stopper.
 It’s the second monograph created by the co-founder of the Media Foundation and editor of its magazine Adbusters: Journal of the Mental Environment.
 His first book was Culture Jam: The Uncooling of America™, published in 1999.
 Predictably, the book with ‘design’ in its title is also the one with pictures where the words usually go.

 Design Anarchy (ORO Editions, 2006) is chock-full of very disturbing eye candy, the voyeuristic gore-porn of the Internet age: an appalling world of degradation, deprivation, and devastation.
 Unfortunately it’s also rather familiar territory for anyone who reads Adbusters.
 Here, as in the magazine, Lasn reminds us yet again that graphic designers – yes, graphic designers – are the new political avant-garde; that it is we who will bring capitalism to its knees by, well, designing stuff in a really anarchic way.
 (One can only wonder what the Chinese folk who printed the book made of all this.)
 Lasn leads the charge over the barricades by rejecting grids, ditching the list of contents, working without page numbers, and recycling whole chunks of material from back issues of his magazine.